yui/yuidoc/README.md

 last parse time and only parse it if it is.
 This will allow us, in the future, to not reparse files that have not changed.
 It should speed up the parse process for a large file set.

+AM - the parse process is very quick, maybe as fast as verifying the state.
+We may want to do this when rendering the templates.

 ### Module Structure

 I moved docparser into a module of it's own.
 The YUIDoc module should also be a standalone module.
 We should make `cli.js` instantiate that class and run it.
 We also need to add a way to `export` these modules so they can be *required* in a script and coded against.

+AM - Yep